Salaspils Memorial: Saying Kaddish

-I know it wasn’t exactly a minyan, yet it was a moving moment for us all.
+I know it wasn’t the required minyan, yet it was a moving moment for us all.

 I have since corresponded with Nikolai and Yuri in Moscow.
-I think they were pleased to meet me and I assume they were also pleased with their new experience.
+They were pleased to meet me and I assume they were also pleased with their new experience.

 Mitzvah.
 An obligation, sometimes considered a good deed.

 Kaddish.
 The Hebrew Mourner’s Prayer.
 Kaddish means sanctification.